Why Hire Us?

 Everyone says everything's made in China these days but most of my

-installs are all American: power from Surge-X, mics from Earthworks,
+installs are all American: power from Surge-X, amps from Ashly

-amps from Ashly or Powersoft, speakers from Danley & Innovox,
+or Powersoft, speakers from Danley & Innovox, mixers from APB,

-mixers from APB and DSP by Symetrix.
-It can be done and done well.
+wire and cable from Conquest and DSP by Symetrix.
+It can be done and

 MAP (Minimum Advertised